georgedashen/DSAA5009/NCF-attn/README.md

 # This is the revised version of NCF with attention layers

 ## Running
 Make sure to rename the previous converted training set and generated negative sampling val/test set as `taobao.train.rating`, `taobao.val.negative` and `taobao.test.negative`, respectively.
+The converted training set `train.csv` is provided in this directory.

 For quick start, use `python main_v2.py --gpu 0 --trainN 10000`.
 This setting does not guarantee good and correct results.